JSDlsu/GD-ENG2-MO-Engine-Features-Replication/README.md

-# MO-RENDER SYSTEM
+# MO-SCENE EDITOR
-Members:
+Members (Brooklyn Nets):
 Emerson Paul Celestial
 Aldrey Gaurana
 Joseph Christopher Santos
 Eryn Tallador

-Go to Render_System branch.
+Go to master branch.
+The project can be cloned at the master branch.
-Main point is in the 'BNS_main.cpp'
+Main entry point is in the 'BNS_main.cpp'

 Navigating Around the Level:
 1. Go to the 'Scene Window'.